VipEvel/ixigo/README.md

-# Ixigo Clone - React Project
+# MakeMyTrip Clone - React Project

-Welcome to the Ixigo Clone React project!
-This project aims to replicate the functionality of the popular booking platform Ixigo.
+Welcome to the MakeMyTrip Clone React project!
+This project aims to replicate the functionality of the popular booking platform MakeMyTrip.
 Users can perform various actions such as login/signup, search for flights, trains, buses, and hotels, as well as book tickets and hotel rooms.

-## Hosted Link

-You can access the project via the following link: [Ixigo Clone](https://ixigo-clone-by-aryan.netlify.app/)

-## GitHub Repository

-You can find the source code for this project on GitHub: [Ixigo Clone GitHub Repository](https://github.com/Aryan0Jain/Ixigo-Clone---React-Project-1---hb4b95z8t9k9)

 ## Tech Stack